Poly Mailers Guide: Why Use Them, When to Use Them, and How Much They Cost

 Whatever you call them, they have gained a lot of popularity in the ecommerce shipping world.

-Choosing the right packaging for shipments will determine everything from shipping costs to whether products arrive safely at the customer’s doorstep.
+Choosing the right packaging or mailing envelope for shipments will determine everything from shipping costs to whether products arrive safely at the customer’s doorstep.

 If you’re paying too much for shipping, you may never get a positive return on your customer acquisition cost.
 If a customer orders from you and they realize a product is damaged during the unboxing experience, they may never order from you again.